FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 Standardized auth protocols are like open-source software: You can trust open-source code when other experts have examined how they work and have publicly vetted them.
 Likewise, standardized auth protocols have been publicly vetted by experts and are openly trusted.
 Because of this, many organizations will trust _your_ solutions only if you are using standardized protocols such as OAuth and SAML.

-When you use a standardized protocol, you have the peace of mind that comes with knowing that your authentication system is following in the footsteps of industry experts and best practices.
+When you use a standardized protocol, you have the peace of mind that comes with knowing your authentication system is following in the footsteps of industry experts and best practices.

 ### Transferable Learning

 What would happen if every time you built a new system's authentication system, you had to create it from scratch?
 You would have to learn the nitty-gritty details of authentication over and over again.

-This would lead to a scenario where you couldn't leverage your learnings in the same way that knowing about a ubiquitous protocol like OAuth would facilitate.
-If you know generally about how standardized protocols work and what use cases they solve, then you can bring that knowledge to other projects and companies.
+This would lead to a scenario where you couldn't leverage your hardwon knowledge between projects and employers.
+If you instead use a ubiquitous protocol like OAuth, there may be subtle differences, but you'll understand the general authentication architecture.
+If you know how standardized protocols work and what use cases they solve, you can bring that knowledge to other projects and companies.

 The same applies when teaching and onboarding new engineers to your team.
 If you are using a standardized auth protocol, then your new team members are likely to already know about OAuth, SAML, or other standardized protocols.
 It will be much easier to get these new team members up and running and contributing to these relevant areas of your system.